RedRaptor779/Rowan-Projects/README.md

 # Rowan-Projects
-projects coded while in CS and CNI in rowan university
+projects coded while in CNI in Rowan University

 These projects were assignments assigned to me in various classes.